Madagascar hissing cockroach

 The Madagascar hissing cockroach (Gromphadorhina portentosa), also known as the hissing cockroach or simply hisser, is one of the largest species of cockroach, reaching 2 to 3 in at maturity.
 They are native to the island of Madagascar, which is off the African mainland, where they are commonly found in rotting logs.
 It is one of some 20 known species of large hissing roaches from Madagascar, many of which are kept as pets, and often confused with one another by pet dealers; in particular, G. portentosa is commonly confused with G. oblongonota and G. picea.

-Unlike most cockroaches, they are wingless; The “hissing” sound (expelling air through their bodies) is their primary defense, to frighten potential predators, as they cannot fly and are easily captured.
-They can reproduce asexually, but usually reproduce sexually.
+Unlike most cockroaches, they are wingless.
+The "hissing" sound (expelling air through their bodies) is their primary defense, to frighten potential predators, as they cannot fly and are easily captured.
 They are excellent climbers and can scale smooth glass.
-Males can be distinguished from females by their thicker, hairier antennae and the very pronounced "horns" on the pronotum.
-Females carry the ootheca internally, and release the young nymphs only after her offspring have emerged within her.
+Males can be distinguished from females by their thicker, hairier antennae and the very pronounced bumps on the pronotum.
+Females carry the ootheca internally, and release the young nymphs only after her offspring have emerged within her (this is known as ovoviviparity).
 As in some other wood-inhabiting roaches, the parents and offspring will commonly remain in close physical contact for extended periods of time.
-In captivity, these insects have been known to live up to 5 years.
+In captivity, they have been known to live up to 5 years.
 They feed primarily on vegetable material.

 Hissing

-As the common name suggests, the Madagascar hissing cockroach is characterized by its “hissing” sound, which some people claim sounds more like a rattlesnake’s tail or a rainstick.
+As the common name suggests, the Madagascar hissing cockroach is characterized by its "hissing" sound, which some people claim sounds more like a rattlesnake's tail or a rainstick.
 This is their primary method of warding off potentially insectivorous predators.
 The sound is produced as the insect forcefully expels air out of their specialized respiratory spiracles (orifices), mainly those that are located on the insect fourth body segment (abdomen), although spiracles are found, more or less, on all segments of their abdomen.
 The Madagascar hissing cockroach is the only member of their group of cockroaches that can make audible sounds.
 Compared to crickets, this exact mode of sound production is atypical, as most insects that make noises do so by rubbing together various body parts ("stridulation"), such as the hind legs.
 Some long-horned beetles, e.g., the giant Fijian long-horned beetle, hiss by squeezing air out from under their elytra, but this does not involve the spiracles.
 In hissing cockroaches, the sound takes three forms: the disturbance hiss, the female-attracting hiss, and the aggressive or fighting hiss.
 All cockroaches from the fourth instar (fourth molting cycle) and older are capable of the disturbance hiss.
-Only males use the female-attracting hiss and fighting hiss; the latter is used when challenged by other males (males will establish a dominance hierarchy, and a submissive male will back down to end a fight).
+Only males use the female-attracting hiss and fighting hiss; the latter is used between males to settle territory disputes over breeding rights.
 The hissing makes them a popular pet; initially, they will make the noises when picked up, though they quickly calm down and adjust to being handled and observed up-close.